aaronERA/Open-Source-Cybersecurity-Toolbox/Network-Monitoring/README.md

 ### Review
 tcpdump is a powerful command-line network protocol analyzer that can be used to capture and analyze network traffic.
 While it may not have the same user-friendly interface as Wireshark, tcpdump is a valuable tool for network administrators who prefer to work from the command line.
 However, its output can be difficult to read, especially for less experienced users.

-## 🐊 WinDump
+## 🕸️ Npcap

 ### Review
-WinDump is a command-line network protocol analyzer for Windows that is similar to tcpdump.
-While it can be used to capture and analyze network traffic, its command-line interface can be intimidating for less experienced users.
-Additionally, its Windows-only platform limits its usefulness for network administrators who work across multiple operating systems.
+Npcap is widely regarded as a valuable packet capture library and driver for Windows.
+It is developed as a successor to WinPcap and offers enhanced features and improved performance.